The 5 Best Refrigerators of 2026

 1. Best Refrigerator

 The best mid-range fridge we've tested is the Samsung Bespoke RF30BB6200QL.
 This fridge's dual evaporators lead to excellent temperature uniformity, particularly in the freezer.
-Since the dedicated evaporator for the fridge maintains high humidity, the produce preservation performance is very good.
+Since the dedicated evaporator for the refrigerator maintains high humidity, the produce preservation performance is very good.
 There's a water dispenser that refills a dedicated Autofill pitcher inside the refrigerator; this leaves a lot of space in the fridge, but you can't refill a glass directly from the dispenser.
 It offers good temperature uniformity in the refrigerator and superb temperature uniformity in the freezer.
-It produces two types of ice in the freezer and stores them in its large ice tray, although this reduces capacity in the relatively small freezer.
+It produces two types of ice in the freezer and stores them in its large ice tray, although this reduces the freezer's capacity.

 The best budget refrigerator we've tested is the GE GTS22KGNRWW.
 You'll generally find top freezer designs in the budget space, with few features.
 This GE fridge is no exception, but it performs remarkably well.
-It excels at produce preservation; its well-sealing crisper drawers will keep produce wilt-free for a long time.
-It offers good capacity for a 33-inch wide fridge, though its lack of split shelving may make it difficult to fit taller items in the refrigerator compartment.
-There's a lot of capacity in the freezer, even with its high-capacity ice tray in place, and the tray is fed by an ejector-style ice maker that introduces fewer failure points than a twist-tray design.
-The ice maker has a good production rate.
+It excels at produce preservation; its well-sealing crisper drawers keep moisture in and prevent produce from wilting for well over a week.
 Temperature uniformity in the fridge and freezer is good, especially considering this fridge uses an older fixed-speed compressor design.
+With such a simple, well-established design, it should come as no surprise that spare parts supply is generally reliable.
+Combined with GE's robust service network, it won't take long to get the fridge up and running if something does go wrong.

 Notable Mentions